redacted/XKCD-password-generator/README.rst

                                     separator character between words

-A large wordlist is provided (courtesy of `12Dicts <http://wordlist.aspell.net/12dicts/>`_) for convenience, but the generator can be used with any word file of the correct format: a file containing one 'word' per line.
+A large wordlist is provided for convenience, but the generator can be used with any word file of the correct format: a file containing one 'word' per line.
 The default word file can be found in ``xkcdpass/static/default.txt``.

+The default word list is derived mechanically from `12Dicts <http://wordlist.aspell.net/12dicts/>`_ by Alan Beale.
+It is the understanding of the author of ``xkcdpass`` that purely mechanical transformation does not imbue copyright in the resulting work.
+The documentation for the 12Dicts project at http://wordlist.aspell.net/12dicts/ contains the following dedication:

+..

+    The 12dicts lists were compiled by Alan Beale.
+I explicitly release them to the public domain, but request acknowledgment of their use.